Maryland Department of Health releases guidance for families seeking baby formula during national shortage - NewsBreak

 - If your baby needs a special formula, your child’s health provider can advise you on a comparable formula to use.

-- If you are still unable to find a specialty formula, contact a manufacturer’s hotline:
+- If you are still unable to find a speciality formula, contact a manufacturer’s hotline :

 - Gerber’s MyGerber Baby Expert